Real-Time Forecasting of Driver-Vehicle Dynamics on 3D Roads: a Deep-Learning Framework Leveraging Bayesian Optimisation: Related work

-Trajectory forecasting algorithms constitute one of the most important applications of deep learning in the area of control systems.
-They generate predictions on the future behaviour of the agents in the control scenario, which can be used to enhance the promptness and performance of the controlled system.
+Predicting the future spatial location of agents in urban or structured road with deep learning has been an active research field in the recent years \cite{mozaffari_deep_2020, rudenko_human_2020}.
 In \cite{morton_analysis_2017}, Long Short-Term Memory (LSTM) neural networks are used to predict the acceleration distributions of cars on highway, modelling in-lane motion only.
 A probabilistic deep neural network is designed in \cite{ zyner_naturalistic_2020} to predict distributions of vehicles trajectories in a roundabout, i.e. in-plane positions at any time instant, assuming that each vehicle can be modelled through its in-plane position, heading and longitudinal velocity.
 In \cite{wang_deep_2018, zhang_recurrent_2020}, motion recognition and trajectory forecasting algorithms are applied to human-robot collaboration tasks, in which collision avoidance and safety guarantees constitute a strict requirement.
 Convolutional Neural Networks (CNN) are employed in \cite{dominguez_pedestrian_2017} to predict the motion of pedestrians for autonomous driving applications.

-Finally, a different approach to trajectory forecasting for control tasks, presented in \cite{ivanovic_mats_2020}, consists in producing state-space equation models as outputs of the network, to describe the coupled dynamics linking the ego-robot with the other agents in the scene.
-This methodology allows to consider the effects of the control actions taken by the ego-robot on the other agents and generate control-aware predictions.
-As a further advantage of this method, the generated model, following the state-space form, can be directly employed for planning and control tasks.
+Recent trends in multi-agent trajectory forecasting are geared towards conditioning the prediction of the surrounding agents pose on the ego-vehicle controls, to produce interaction-aware forecasts \cite{vedaldi_trajectron_2020}.
+A different approach to trajectory forecasting for control tasks, presented in \cite{ivanovic_mats_2020}, consists in producing interaction-aware state-space equation models instead of tracklets as outputs of the network, which can be directly employed for planning and control tasks.